Orpheus-3145/Libft/README.md

         +------> numbers       ==>> managing numbers, convertions to int (dec/bin/hex) from string and vice versa, other random stuff for numbers
         |
         +------> strings       ==>> implementation both of std and custom function for managing strings

+# Create library
+Command 'make' creates the archive libft.a, that can be included in other applications

 # Info
     42 project: LIBFT (https://cdn.intra.42.fr/pdf/pdf/73987/en.subject.pdf)